ryanrosello-og/playwright-slack-report/README.md

 ### **sendCustomBlocksInThreadAfterIndex** (default: undefined)

-Instructs the reporter to send blocks provided by your [custom layout](#-define-your-own-slack-message-custom-layout) to in the thread following the index specified. _Example_:
+Instructs the reporter to send blocks provided by your [custom layout](#-define-your-own-slack-message-custom-layout) to a thread following the index specified. _Example_:

 `sendCustomBlocksInThreadAfterIndex: 3`